Why The United MileagePlus Explorer Card is a Keeper

 View of the beach from our balcony

-On the second day, we spent almost the entire day at Poipu Beach.
+We spent almost the entire day at Poipu Beach on the second day.
 Of all the beaches I’ve been to in Oahu, Maui, and Kauai (I’ve been to many), this was my favorite in Hawaii.
 Plenty of space, clean, an abundance of marine wildlife, and a perfect place to snorkel.
-If you’re in Kauai, this beach is a must see.
-You also get spectacular sunsets if you decide to stick around until the late evening.
+If you’re in Kauai, this beach is a must-see.
+You also get spectacular sunsets if you stick around until the late evening.

 Kauai

-I was very fortunate to be able to swim alongside a green sea turtle.
-If you’re going to snorkel in Hawaiian waters, get yourself a GoPro or any underwater camera.
-You’ll see some really cool wildlife and it’s worth getting on video.
+I was very fortunate to swim alongside a green sea turtle.
+If you snorkel in Hawaiian waters, get a GoPro or underwater camera.
+You’ll see some cool wildlife, and it’s worth getting on video.

 Waimea Canyon State Park is another must-see place in Kauai.
-From our hotel near the airport, it was about 32 miles away to the entrance and took about 45 minutes.
-You can also take a 3.4-mile hike to the bottom of the canyon and this will take about 3 hours round-trip.
+From our hotel near the airport, it was about 32 miles to the entrance and took about 45 minutes.
+You can also take a 3.4-mile hike to the bottom of the canyon, which will take about 3 hours round-trip.
 The cool thing about Waimea Canyon is that the surrounding area looks like Sedona, Arizona.
-You’ll find red clay, orangish water, and landscape that almost seems out of place for Hawaii.
+You’ll find red clay, orangish water, and a landscape that almost seems out of place for Hawaii.

 IMG-5750